Kidney Transplant

 Our Expertise

 The IU Health Transplant team is committed to helping patients with end-stage renal disease through every stage of the transplant experience.
 We have more than 50 years of performing kidney transplants.
-We offer the most experience and the best three year outcomes of any program in the state.

 These numbers are important because each transplant represents a patient who we have been able to help.
 This level of experience also allows us to offer kidney transplants to more complex and high-risk recipients.
 That includes those who: